-1. All fumbled balls touching the ground are dead immediately at the spot the ball is next put into play at that spot.
+1. All fumbled balls are ruled dead at the spot they hit the ground.

-2. The team fumbling the ball retain possession of the ball (except on the 4th down).
+2. The team fumbling the ball will retain posession of the ball.

 4. All incomplete laterals or passes behind the line of scrimmage will be spotted where the ball lands.